roc-lang/roc/www/wip_new_website/content/community.md

 All the source code to the Roc project is on GitHub in the [roc-lang](https://github.com/roc-lang) organization.
 The compiler and CLI are at [roc-lang/roc](https://github.com/roc-lang/roc), and there's a tag for [Good First Issues](https://github.com/roc-lang/roc/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

 The project has [many contributors](https://github.com/roc-lang/roc/graphs/contributors), and we like to invest in helping new contributors get started.
-If you'd like to be come a new contributor (even if you don't know what you'd like that contribution to be yet), just make a post in [the "new contributors" topic](https://roc.zulipchat.com/#narrow/stream/316715-contributing/topic/new.20contributors) and say hello!
+If you'd like to become a new contributor (even if you don't know what you'd like that contribution to be yet), just make a post in [the "new contributors" topic](https://roc.zulipchat.com/#narrow/stream/316715-contributing/topic/new.20contributors) and say hello!

 ## Design ideas, feature requests, proposals, etc.